 5. Clean from the top down

-I speak from experience by advising you to clean from the top down. 😉 Since I’m 5’2″, I normally recruit my husband to clean the light fixtures (and after knocking over the Christmas tree trying to fix the lights this year, I fully intend to continue recruiting him for anything high in our house).
-One year, he cleaned the light fixtures, which made a mess on my freshly scrubbed floor.
+I speak from experience by advising you to clean from the top down. ?
+Since I’m 5’2″, I normally recruit my husband to clean the light fixtures, but one year, he cleaned the light fixtures over my freshly scrubbed floor.
 It was not a happy moment.

 Unless you just moved in and plan on giving tours of your house, focus (and end) your cleaning on the main parts of your house.
 I finish with my regular weekly cleaning a day or two before the holiday or party, and then do a quick “speed clean” to put the finishing touches on the house an hour before guests arrive.

-I’m currently reading The Life-Changing Magic of Tidying Up, and it really is an inspiring book (you can read my full review of the book here).
+I’m read The Life-Changing Magic of Tidying Up, and it really is an inspiring book (you can read my full review of the book here).
 The main principle of the book is to only keep items that you love and that continue to bring you joy.

 While decluttering is a little difficult to implement with children whose toys seem to bring joy at different times (I’ve been known to put away a toy only to bring it back out at a later date), a simple, clutter-free home looks cleaner, even if it’s not.
 It’s also easier to speed clean if you don’t have to pick up a million random items (ahem, kids’ toys) first.